shipyardapp/Shipyard-Documentation/docs/tutorials/create-fleet-with-api.md

 3. Trigger Tableau Datasource Refresh

 :::tip
-The YAML as created does not have any inputs for the Fleet.
-If you have inputs for the three services in the example, feel free to input values for the Blueprints.
+The YAML as created does not have any inputs filled out.
+If you have inputs for the three services in the example, feel free to replace `<your_value>` with actual values for the Blueprints.
 :::

 ## Steps

-1. Copy and paste the following code into your coding environment:
+1. Copy and paste the following code into your development environment:

 ```python
 import requests